 While we have shared areas for learning and exploring at Little Lumsden, we also have clearly defined areas for the babies with suitably dim, quiet sleep rooms conducive to ensuring optimal rest during the busy days, and age-appropriate furnishings, toys and educational equipment to stimulate and entertain growing minds and abilities.

-Our ECE-trained specialist baby teachers Chelsea and Charlotte work together with parents to settle each baby as they join Lumsden.
+Our ECE-trained specialist baby teachers Chelsea and Dayna work together with parents to settle each baby as they join Lumsden.
 Their collective experience and nurturing approach ensure a sensitive, gradual and unhurried transition from home to Lumsden, creating a firm sense of belonging and security essential for each child’s well-being at this significant time, followed by quality care and attention to all their needs.
 Our nursery teachers understand parents’ roles as primary caregivers and strive to complement that with compassionate communal care at Lumsden, ensuring each tamariki is comforted by the familiar presence and protection of all kaiako.

 During the toddler years, tamariki make incredible developmental strides cognitively, emotionally and socially.
 Our fully trained specialist age-group kaiako work closely beside our toddlers, offering the same responsive, communal caregiving they are used to while encouraging them to develop their social and self-help skills (toileting and food preparation, for example) and to take risks in a safe and friendly environment.